 We are a happy and friendly choir and have a well deserved reputation for the care and mutual support given by members to each other.

-Our rehearsals are held every Thursdays from 19:30 – 21:15, at the Horringer Community Centre.
+Our rehearsals are usually held every Thursdays from 19:30 – 21:15, at the Horringer Community Centre, although during the coronavirus pandemic we are rehearsing at home via Zoom.

 If you are interested in joining our choir, please click here.